riatelab/magrit/docs/en/functionalities/classification.md

 This method (popularized by the PhilCarto tool), allows classification according to the quartile method while isolating extreme values: it thus produces 6 classes.
+The 6 classes are defined with the following limits: minimum, percentile 5 (0.05%), 1st quartile (25%), median (50%), 3rd quartile (75%), percentile 95 (95%), maximum.

 ## Natural thresholds (CKMeans algorithm)